scimma/scimma-admin/doc/hopauth_guide.md

 Administrators are responsible for creating all groups.
 Additionally, they can manage the membership of any group.

 Group creation is accessed by the menu following `Quick Navigation > Groups > Manage`.
-The group creation form, requires only the name and the description for the new group to be created.
+The group creation form requires only the name and the description for the new group to be created.
 Group names must be unique and are limited to 256 characters.

 [![The creating group page](hopauth_screenshots/create_group.png)](hopauth_screenshots/create_group.png)